donkz/RTCW-stats-py-sci/readme.md

 * Reads files from AWS S3
 * Compatible with AWS lambda
 * Has quite a few nifty NLP algorythms to detect clan tags and plans to decipher player name variations
-* It has means of easy extensibility for new maps and awards
+* It has means of extensibility for new maps and awards

 Most importantly, it has current active support